edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedHybrid.md

 ## Get and Run the EdgeX Docker Containers

-1. If you haven't already, follow the [Getting Started with Docker](./Ch-GettingStartedUsers.md) guide to set up your environment (Docker, Docker Compose, etc.) before continuing.
+1. If you haven't already, follow the [Getting Started using Docker](./Ch-GettingStartedDockerUsers.md) guide to set up your environment (Docker, Docker Compose, etc.) before continuing.
 2. Since we plan to work with the virtual device service in this example, you don't need or want to run the virtual device service.
 You will run all the other services via Docker Compose.

-    Based on the instructions found in the [Getting Started with Docker](Ch-GettingStartedUsers.md#Get-Run-EdgeX-Foundry), locate and download the appropriate Docker Compose file for your development environment.
+    Based on the instructions found in the [Getting Started using Docker](Ch-GettingStartedDockerUsers.md#get-run-edgex-foundry), locate and download the appropriate Docker Compose file for your development environment.
 Next, issue the following commands to start the EdgeX containers and then stop the virtual device service (which is the service you are working on in this example).

     ``` bash
     docker-compose up -d